David Duke: 2013 expulsion from Italy; Schengen Area ban

 In 2013, an Italian court ruled in favor of expelling Duke from Italy.
-Duke, then 63, was living in the mountain village Valle di Cadore in northern Italy.
-Although Duke had been issued a visa to live there by the Italian embassy in Malta, Italian police later found that Switzerland had issued a residence ban against Duke that applied throughout Europe's Schengen Area.
+Then 63, Duke was living in the mountain village Valle di Cadore in northern Italy.
+Although he had been issued a visa to live there by the Italian embassy in Malta, Italian police later found that Switzerland had issued a residence ban against Duke that applied throughout Europe's Schengen Area.

 Other publications

 To raise money in 1976, Duke (using the double pseudonym James Konrad and Dorothy Vanderbilt) wrote a self-help book for women, Finders-Keepers: Finding and Keeping the Man You Want.
 The book contains sexual, diet, fashion, cosmetic and relationship advice, and was published by Arlington Place Books, an offshoot of the National Socialist White People's Party.
-Tulane University history professor Lawrence N. Powell, who read a rare copy of the book given to him by journalist Patsy Sims, wrote that it includes advice on vaginal exercises, oral and anal sex and advocated adultery.
-The puritan-inclined Klan was shocked by Duke's writing.
-According to journalist Tyler Bridges, The Times-Picayune obtained a copy and traced its provenance to Duke, who compiled the content from women's self-help magazines.
+Tulane University history professor Lawrence N. Powell, who read a rare copy of the book given to him by journalist Patsy Sims, wrote that it includes advice on vaginal exercises and oral and anal sex and advocates adultery.
+The Klan was shocked by Duke's writing.
+According to journalist Tyler Bridges, The Times-Picayune obtained a copy and traced it to Duke, who compiled the content from women's self-help magazines.
 Duke has admitted using the pseudonym Konrad.

-He also wrote African Atto under the pseudonym Mohammed X in 1970s, a martial arts guide for black militants; he claimed it was a means of developing a mailing list to keep watch over such activists.
+In the 1970s, under the pseudonym Mohammed X, Duke wrote African Atto, a martial arts guide for black militants; he claimed it was a means of developing a mailing list to keep watch over such activists.

 Personal life

 While working in the White Youth Alliance, Duke met Chloê Eleanor Hardin, who was also active in the group.
 They remained companions throughout college and married in 1974.
-Hardin is the mother of Duke's two daughters, Erika and Kristin.
+Hardin is the mother of Duke's two daughters.
 The Dukes divorced in 1984, and Chloe moved to West Palm Beach, Florida, in order to be near her parents.
-There, she became involved with Duke's Klan friend Don Black, whom she later married.
-Duke rented out an apartment in Moscow beginning around 1999.
+There, she became involved with Duke's Klan friend Don Black, whom she later married, and they began a small bulletin board system (BBS) called Stormfront, which has become a prominent online forum for white nationalism, Neo-Nazism, hate speech, racism, and antisemitism in the early 21st century.

+Duke rented an apartment in Moscow beginning around 1999.
 He lived in Russia for five years.
-Duke currently resides in Mandeville, Louisiana.
+He now resides in Mandeville, Louisiana.

 In the media

-Duke is portrayed by actor Topher Grace in the Spike Lee film BlacKkKlansman (2018).
+Topher Grace portrays Duke in Spike Lee's 2018 film BlacKkKlansman.
 Duke was banned from Facebook in 2018, over a year after his participation in the Unite the Right rally.
-Duke was banned from YouTube in late June 2020 for repeated violation of the platform's policies against hate speech, along with Richard Spencer and Stefan Molyneux.
-Duke's Twitter account was permanently suspended at the end of July 2020 for violating the company's rules on hateful conduct.
+Duke was banned from YouTube in 2020 for repeatedly violating its policies against hate speech, along with Richard Spencer and Stefan Molyneux.
+Duke's Twitter account was permanently suspended in 2020 for violating the company's rules on hateful conduct.